-Trinity Access Program (T.A.P.)
+Trinity Access 21

-Participation in TAP programmes is only available to a small number of partner schools.
+Participation in the Trinity Access 21 programme (TA21) is only available to a small number of partner schools.
 CBS Westland Row is one of those schools.

 - get students involved in learning

 - increase students’ interest in going to university

 - improve students’ exam results at junior and senior cycle